MJKWoolnough/limage/xcf/README.md

 }
 ```

+CompressedPaletted is an image.Image for which the data remains in a compressed
+form until read.

 #### func (*CompressedPaletted) At

 ```go
 func (c *CompressedPaletted) At(x, y int) color.Color
 ```
+At returns colour at the specified coords

 #### func (*CompressedPaletted) Bounds

 ```go
 func (c *CompressedPaletted) Bounds() image.Rectangle
 ```
+Bounds returns a Rect containg the boundary data for the image

 #### func (*CompressedPaletted) ColorModel

 ```go
 func (c *CompressedPaletted) ColorModel() color.Model
 ```
+ColorModel returns the Pallette of the image

 #### type CompressedPalettedAlpha